jonathanhogg/flitter/docs/language.md

 ### Symbols

-Names can be turned into short Unicode strings with a preceding `:` character.
+Symbols are strings that are interpreted as numbers within the language.
+Symbols are deterministically converted to large negative numbers in the parser.
+Whenever a string value is expected by the engine, numbers in vectors will be looked-up in the symbol table to see if they match a known symbol.
+If so, the number will be converted into the matching string.

-E.g., `:foo` is equivalent to `"foo"`.
-These are particularly useful for short strings that are used as enumerations, e.g.:
+Symbols are useful for short strings that are used as enumerations, e.g.:

 ```flitter
 !window